pudly/schmopera-hugo/content/articles/music-as-theatre-a-chamber-concert-in-banff.md

 date = "2015-07-08T23:29:00-06:00"
 lastmod = "2015-07-15T21:45:00-06:00"
 publishDate = "2015-07-11T07:25:00-06:00"
 short_description = "This week at The Banff Centre, the artists of Open Space: Opera in the 21st Century collaborated with the Master Class for Strings and Winds Program for an evening of chamber music at the Rolston Recital Hall.
-It sounds like your average chamber concert, but I promise you, it wasn't." slug = "music-as-theatre-a-chamber-concert-in-banff" title = "Music as Theatre: a chamber concert in Banff"
+It sounds like your average chamber concert, but I promise you, it wasn&#039;t." slug = "music-as-theatre-a-chamber-concert-in-banff" title = "Music as Theatre: a chamber concert in Banff"
 +++